mitchcieminski/studentgovernment/student_government_bylaws.md

 2. Assistant Director of Clubs and Organizations, and
 3. Assistant Director of Service.

-The Class Representative positions are only open to students from the particular class which the position represents.
+The Community Representative positions are only open to students from the particular community which the position represents.

 #### Section 2.
 The Election Monitor.